 Best Hotel Club Lounge In Doha

-The club lounge at this property was extremely spacious so even when it is busy you can find a space away from other guests.
-For breakfast there was a vast spread of continental breakfast items, as well as the option to order eggs.
-Evening cocktail hour (currently 6-8 pm) offers a very good choice of still or sparkling wines and a wide variety of food including a number of desserts.
-The Grand Hyatt Doha’s club lounge is one of the unsung heroes of the Hyatt chain – and bears a strong resemblance to another of our favourites at Muscat, Oman.
+The club lounge at this property was extremely spacious, so even when it is busy, you can find a space away from other guests.
+For breakfast, there was a vast spread of continental breakfast items, as well as the option to order eggs.
+Evening cocktail hour (currently 6:00 – 8:00 pm) offers a very good choice of still or sparkling wines and a wide variety of food, including a number of desserts.
+The Grand Hyatt Doha’s club lounge is one of the unsung heroes of the Hyatt chain – and bears a strong resemblance to another of our favorites at Muscat, Oman.

-Rocca is a more casual Italian bistro by the poolside offering real Italian specialities by Chef Marco Cherubini who worked in Rome for over a decade so authenticity is guaranteed.
+Rocca is a more casual Italian bistro by the poolside offering real Italian specialties by Chef Marco Cherubini, who worked in Rome for over a decade, so authenticity is guaranteed.

-The Dunes bar offers a large selection of wines and spirits in a cool environment and if you get peckish or want gifts, there is Biscotti selling beautiful chocolates, cookies, bakery and coffee.
+The Dunes bar offers a large selection of wines and spirits in a cool environment, and if you get peckish or want gifts, there is Biscotti selling beautiful chocolates, cookies, a bakery, and coffee.

-The large freeform swimming pool is accessed from one level below reception so you can exit your room discretely attired in swimwear and bathrobe without offending locals in the lobby area.
-It is understandably very popular with families which can make it feel hectic.
-Our recommendation therefore is to take the very short stroll through the delightful gardens (how on Earth do they get lawns like that in this climate?!) down to the very safe shallow sandy beach.
+The large freeform swimming pool is accessed from one level below reception, so you can exit your room discretely attired in swimwear and bathrobe without offending locals in the lobby area.
+It is understandably very popular with families, which can make it feel hectic.
+Our recommendation, therefore, is to take a very short stroll through the delightful gardens (how on Earth do they get lawns like that in this climate?!) down to the very safe shallow sandy beach.
 The water temperature is about 30 C as the bay is a virtual lagoon.
-The water is very saline too so you are very buoyant which makes swimming even more fun.
-As if that were not enough, there is a separate more conventional swimming pool along the far end of the beach surrounded by hedges.
+The water is very saline too, so you are very buoyant, which makes swimming even more fun.
+As if that were not enough, there is a separate, more conventional swimming pool along the far end of the beach surrounded by hedges.

-The gym is very large and extremely well equipped for a hotel fitness centre.
+The gym is very large and extremely well equipped for a hotel fitness center.
 Alternatively, if you prefer to brave the heat, there is an outdoor jogging track.

-The spa contains two private couples’ suites different in style but each with their own water feature – one has a small plunge pool and the other a jacuzzi.
+The spa contains two private couples’ suites different in style but each with its own water feature – one has a small plunge pool and the other a jacuzzi.

-We enjoyed our stays at the Grand Hyatt Doha enough to book a longer stay partly with a view to finding out more about Qatar.
-With Qatar Airways’ increasing significance as a global airline it is clearly going to be an important stopover as well.
+We enjoyed our stays at the Grand Hyatt Doha enough to book a longer stay, partly with a view to finding out more about Qatar.
+With Qatar Airways’ increasing significance as a global airline, it is clearly going to be an important stopover as well.
 Rooms are large and well equipped.
-The dining options are good and in many cases award winning.
+The dining options are good and, in many cases, award-winning.
 The leisure facilities are superb.
-The club lounge offers extremely good service and the food and drink offering is easily good enough to avoid additional spending.
-We would recommend staying here, especially if you have access to the club lounge either as a Hyatt Gold Passport diamond guest or by booking club room.
+The club lounge offers extremely good service, and the food and drinks offering is easily good enough to avoid additional spending.
+We would recommend staying here, especially if you have access to the club lounge.

-Read my latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 credit at all Grand Hyatt hotels.
+Read our latest Hyatt reviews and news & find out how to get a free upgrade, breakfast & free $100 USD credit at all Grand Hyatt hotels.